-- There is limited information on the economic consequences of changes in ecosystem services at any scale and, more generally, limited information on the details of linkages between human well-being and the provision of ecosystem services, except in the case of food and water. - There are relatively few models of the relationship between ecosystem services and human well-being.
+- 1 There is limited information on the economic consequences of changes in ecosystem - 2 services at any scale and, more generally, limited information on the details of - 3 linkages between human well-being and the provision of ecosystem services, except - 4 in the case of food and water. - General lack of models for the relationship between ecosystem services and human well-being (S13.5). - Research agenda: what to do about water and N; monitoring system needs; add more - 8 on need for ecology-society modeling tools; proactive scenarios have major - 9 implications for research; long term monitoring

-- There is a lack of analytical and methodological approaches to explicitly nest or link scenarios developed at different geographic scales.
-This innovation would provide decision-makers with information that directly links local, national, regional, and global futures of ecosystem services in considerable detail. - There is limited modeling capability related to effects of changes in ecosystems on flows of ecosystem services and effects of changes in ecosystem services on changes in human well-being.
-Quantitative models linking ecosystem change to many ecosystem services are also needed. - Significant advances are needed in models that link ecological and social processes, and models do not yet exist for many cultural and supporting ecosystem services. - There is limited capability to incorporate adaptive responses and changes in human attitudes and behaviors in models and to incorporate critical feedbacks into quantitative models.
-As food supply changes, for example, so will patterns of land use, which will then feed back on ecosystem services, climate, and food supply. - There is a lack of theories and models that anticipate thresholds that, once passed, yield fundamental system changes or even system collapse. - There is limited capability of communicating to nonspecialists the complexity associated with holistic models and scenarios involving ecosystem services, in particular in relation to the abundance of nonlinearities, feedbacks, and time lags in most ecosystems.
+- 11 There is a lack of analytical and methodological approaches to explicitly nest or link - scenarios developed at different geographic scales.
+This innovation would provide - decision makers with information that directly links local, national, regional and - global futures of ecosystem services, in considerable detail. - 15 There is limited modeling capability related to effects of changes in ecosystems on - 16 flows of ecosystem services and effects of changes in ecosystem services on changes - in human well-being.
+Absence of quantitative models linking ecosystem change to - many ecosystem services (S13.5) - Significant advances are needed in models that link ecological and social processes and models don't yet exist for many cultural and supporting ecosystem services. - There is limited capability of incorporating adaptive responses and changes in human - 22 attitudes and behaviors in models and limited capability of incorporating critical - feedbacks in quantitative models.
+For example, as food supply changes, so will - patterns of land use, which will then feedback on ecosystem services and climate - alteration and future food supplies (S4). - There is a lack of theories and models that anticipate thresholds, which, once passed, yield fundamental system changes or even system collapse (S4). - There is limited capability of communicating the complexity associated with holistic - 29 models and scenarios involving ecosystem services to non-specialists, in particular in - relation to the abundance of non-linearities, feedbacks, and time lags in most global - 31 ecosystems (S4).

-Response Options
+32 Response Options

-- There is limited information on the marginal costs and benefits of alternative policy options in terms of total economic value (including nonmarketed ecosystem services). - Substantial uncertainty exists with respect to who benefits from watershed services and how changes in particular watersheds influence those services; information in both of these areas is needed in order to determine whether markets for watershed services can be a fruitful response option. - There has been little social science analysis of the effectiveness of responses on biodiversity conservation. - There is considerable uncertainty with regards to the importance people in different cultures place on cultural services, how this changes over time, and how it influences the net costs and benefits of trade-offs and decisions.
+- There is limited information on the marginal costs and benefits of alternative policy - options in terms of Total Economic Value (including non-marketed ecosystem - 35 services.) - 36 Substantial uncertainty exists with respect to who benefits from watershed services - and how changes in particular watersheds influence those services; information in - both of these areas is needed in order to determine whether markets for watershed - 39 services can be a fruitful response option.

+- There has been little social science analysis of the effectiveness of responses on biodiversity conservation (R5.4). - There is considerable uncertainty with regards to the importance people in different - 4 cultures place on cultural services, how this changes over time and how it influences - 5 the net costs and benefits of trade-off and decisions.

-Appendix A. Ecosystem Service Reports
+1 Appendix A. Ecosystem Service Reports

-This Appendix presents some of the main findings from the Condition and Trends Working Group and the Scenarios Working Group for a selected set of ecosystem services addressed in the Millennium Ecosystem Assessment.
+- 2 This Appendix presents some of the main findings from the Condition and Trends - 3 Working Group and the Scenarios Working Group for a selected set of ecosystem - 4 services addressed in the Millennium Ecosystem Assessment.